Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: JOBS II illustration

 \section{JOBS II illustration}

 De-identified JOBS II data were accessed from the Inter-University Consortium for Political and Social Research data archive (\url{www.icpsr.umich.edu}).
-Our analysis focuses on the set of participants who were identified at initial screening as being at high risk for developing depression \citep{Vinokur1995}.
+Our analysis focuses on the set of participants who were identified at initial screening as being at high risk for developing depression \cite{Vinokur1995}.
 For illustrative purposes, we further subset to participants with complete data (n=465) and treat the resulting dataset as if it were an observational study.
+(Due to this restriction of the sample, analysis results should be seen as merely illustrative and not taken as substantive findings.)
 We consider three outcomes: working for pay (binary), monthly earnings (non-negative), and depressive symptoms (a score ranging from 1 to 5) at six months post-treatment.
 The study has a rich set of baseline covariates including demographics, household characteristics, employment history, motivation, and depressive symptoms.
 Given these covariates, we assume treatment assignment ignorability.
 We also assume PI in the main analysis.

 Table~\ref{tab:Xdistributions} summarizes the covariate distribution (i)~in the full analysis sample; (ii)~stratified by compliance type in the treatment group (to give a sense of $X$-$C$ associations); and (iii)~stratified by the binary work-for-pay outcome in the control group (to give a sense of $X$-$Y_0$ associations).
 Compared to noncompliers, compliers were more likely to be male, White, older and have a college degree.
 They were more likely to have ever married and have fewer cohabiting children, and less likely to have low household income.
 They were more likely to have had a professional job as their last steady job, to have been unemployed for a shorter time, and to report slightly higher job-seeking and program-participation motivation.
 In the control condition, participants who were younger, White, higher educated, unemployed for a shorter period, a manager at their last steady job, or reported higher motivation were more likely to be employed at six months.